shanahdt/MUSI4331/_sources/syllabus.txt

 The final grade is based upon the following proportion:

 - 30% for attendance and participation
-- 40% for daily work,
+- 40% for daily homework (presentations are worth one homework grade)
 - 30% for the final project. **The UVa Honor Code is in effect at all times.**

 Final Project